Dragonmystic707/exalted-reincarnated/docs/Sorcery.md

 #### First Circle Summoning

-**Cost:** 8sm; Ritual\
+**Cost:** 8sm; Ritual
 **Mins:** Sorcery 1

-Summoning of the First Circle demons must be done with a demon's name class (such as "Blood Ape Pack"), and is a ritual lasting 1 hour, ending at the moment of sundown.
+Summoning of the First Circle demons must be done with a demon’s name class (such as “Blood Ape Pack”), and is a ritual lasting 1 hour, ending at the moment of sundown.

 A demon of the First Circle is summoned and bound to a particular task.